 If you live in the eastern half of the United States and want a damp, moldy crawlspace, just make sure that it is vented to the exterior.
 Within a few short years, the fiberglass batts installed in the crawlspace ceiling will become so damp that they’ll hang down like stalactites.
-You’ll end up with a classic moldy crawlspace—one that represents a significant source of moisture for the house above.
+Although some building inspectors may take some convincing, a vented crawlspace is a recipe for mold and moisture.
+A sealed crawlspace, on the other hand, is treated just like a scaled down version of a basement, and should perform like one.

+Here’s why a vented crawlspace can lead to trouble.
 During the summer months, warm outdoor air holds more moisture than cooler crawlspace air.
-When that humid outdoor air enters the crawlspace vents, it hits cool surfaces—concrete, water pipes, and air-conditioning ducts—and condensation forms and begins to drip.
+With a vented crawlspace, when that humid outdoor air enters through the vents, it hits cool surfaces—concrete, water pipes, and air-conditioning ducts—and condensation forms and begins to drip.
 One remedy that is sometimes attempted is to add a fan to the space, but that just increases the occurrence of condensation.
 The more you ventilate, the wetter the crawlspace gets.
-Crawlspace vents also can cause problems during the winter by introducing frigid outdoor air into the space, which can cause pipes to freeze.
+Crawlspace vents also can cause problems during the winter by letting in frigid outdoor air, which can allow pipes to freeze.

-Properly designed unvented (sealed) crawlspaces stay drier than vented crawlspaces, the pipes within them are protected from wintertime freeze/thaw cycles, and they require less insulation than vented crawlspaces (since the area of the perimeter walls is less than the area of the crawlspace ceiling).
-They also bring any ducts running through the crawlspace into the conditioned envelope of the house—an improvement that usually results in energy savings.
+Properly designed unvented (sealed) crawlspaces stay drier than vented crawlspaces, the pipes within them are protected from wintertime freeze, and they require less insulation than vented crawlspaces (because the area of the perimeter walls is less than the area of the crawlspace ceiling).
+They also bring any ducts running through the crawlspace into the conditioned envelope of the house, which usually results in energy savings.

 In addition to the requirement of a duct or floor grille connecting the crawlspace to the conditioned space above, the code lists two options for conditioning unvented crawlspaces.